SketchyGFG/EmpyrionDedicatedServerGuide/README.md

 ##### 1.9.2 - EAH

 EAH configuration and files to be found in the location: `d:\empyrion\DedicatedServer\EmpyrionAdminHelper\Config`.
-Do not rename these files expect to make backups.
+Do not rename these files except to make backups.
 Setup of the EAH is best done from within the EAH where settings are consolidated into interface.

 Files:
 - Settings.XML - Primary EAH configuration.